Skip to content ↓

 The reporting information is also available to students via SIMs student.

-Our subject reports will contain feedback on whether a student is working effectively.
-A student is working effectively if they:
+Our subject reports will contain feedback on whether a student is engaging with their learning.
+A student is engaging with their learning if they:

-The ‘working effectively’ criteria used are exceptionally, yes and not yet.
+The ‘engagement with learning’ criteria used are exceptionally, actively and not yet.
 A barrier to learning will be used to identify any factors which are preventing a student from making progress.
 These are aspects which a student needs to address in their future learning.
 Examples of barriers to learning include attendance, gaps in core knowledge, quality of work, or participation.